Digital-Innovation-Foundation/BTMBOK/README.md

 It is delivered in a single Eclipse Process Framework (EPF) Method Library and Wiki, and reuses primarily CC BY-SA, EPL 1.0, & EUPL 1.2 references.

 We also abundantly 100+ different open source references.
 We reuse all academic and professional contents (vendors, government, associations, universities, open source projects).
-Other licenses include CC-BY, MIT, Apache, BSD, etc.
+Other licenses include CC-BY, Apache, MIT, etc.

 https://www.btm-forum.org/standards/bok/integration